 Registration for the Annual Meeting

 The Annual Meeting on Friday 8 March is open to the public and the programme with abstracts can be found here.

 If you wish to attend, please send an e-mail to Ruwan van der Iest via email@example.com, stating your name, affiliation, any dietary wishes, and whether you want to join us for the closing dinner.
 The costs are € 15 per person including lunch, coffee and tea (€ 10 for students).
 ARCHON will reimburse the registration fee, for those that hand in a reflection report.
 Let us know via email that you are going to attend.

 The additional € 25 for the buffet (drinks included) are for your own costs.
 The conference fee can be paid in cash (preferably exact!) upon arrival on the conference day.

 NB: On Thursday 7 March the 8th CRASIS Master Class will take place.
 This event is not open to the public, but you may consult the programme here

 You can find more information here.

-You can receive 1 EC if you participate the second full day and when you hand in a written report.
+You can receive 1 EC if you participate the full day and hand in a written report.